alexeymorgunov/unixshellcourse/Answers.md

 echo "$a $op $b = $ans"
 ```

-5. Write a shell script that, given a file name as the argument will count vowels, blank spaces, characters, number of line and symbols.
+5. Write a shell script that, given a file name as the argument will count blank spaces, characters, number of line and symbols.
+The advanced version would also count the number of vowels.
 ```bash
 #!/bin/sh
 file=$1